yalikejazz1337/yalikejazz1337/README.md

 - 👋 Hi, I’m @yalikejazz1337
 - 👀 I’m interested in computers and love making small hobby projects!
-- 🌱 I’m currently learning Python and am working on a Text Based RPG
+- 🌱 I’m currently learning Java and am working on a FPS Game in Unity.
-- 💞️ I’m looking to collaborate on small hobby projects with Python!
+- 💞️ I’m looking to collaborate on small hobby projects with any languages, I'm open to learning.!
 - 📫 You can reach me on Discord at: sad lonely birb#8622

 <!---